TerryLansdown/lists/books-to-get.md

 - Two Hands, Wrapped in Gold by S.B.
 Divya
 - The Portal Keeper by Lavie Tidhar
 - Mickey7 by Edward Ashton
-- Shards of Earth & Eyes of the Void by Adrian Tchaikovsky
 - The Cruel Stars by John Birmingham
 - The Unbroken by C.L.
 Clark
 - Amongst Our Weapons